 Fast forwarding to 2004 Jim started looking at the old vineyard sites and realized their potential if they were replanted.
 An acquaintance told Jim to call Pina Vineyard Management Company with the caveat that they probably wouldn’t be interested in developing his small vineyard site.
 When Pina saw this site, they realized just how unique of a location this is; Jim soon hired them, and they replanted the vines in 2004 and continue to manage the vineyards.

 The vineyards are located at an elevation of about 1,000 feet up to 1,500 feet.
 Some of the vines are planted on such steep slopes there are only two rows of vines separated by about 20 feet of terrace spacing between the next two rows.
 Jim has since improved old dirt fire roads that were overgrown when he purchased the property.
-He heard they were possibly put in to log timber from trees that had been quickly burned during the infamous Hanly fire of 1964 that burned from the base of Mt.
+He heard they were possibly put in to log timber from trees that had been quickly burned during the infamous Hanly fire of 1964 that burned 53,000 acres from the base of Mt.
 St. Helena all the way to Santa Rosa (a 30-35 min drive today).
-History repeated itself in October 2017 when the Tubbs Fire (burned from Calistoga all the way to Santa Rosa), also burned much of the south facing slopes of nearby Mt.
+History repeated itself in October 2017 when the Tubbs Fire burned from Calistoga all the way to Santa Rosa, and also burned much of the south facing slopes of nearby Mt.
 St. Helena and approximately 10 acres of their own property.

 The property is bisected by Jericho Creek.
 This creek forms a boundary between significantly different soil types – one side of the property is composed of rocky volcanic compressed ash – the other side is just as rocky with soils and rock deposited from an ancient landslide.
 This property grows exceptional grapes – it also “grows” lots of rock as evidenced by adjacent rock piles that seem to grow each year as vineyard workers add to these.